Code-Magician/Portfolio_Shresth/Readme.md

-# Unity WebGL CI/CD Pipeline
+# Unity WebGL CI/CD Pipeline Using Github Actions

 This project uses **GitHub Actions** to automatically build and deploy a Unity WebGL project to Netlify.